radswn/t2r2/README.md

 We give you an opportunity to use your own selectors.

-1. Prepare a class you want to use - it should inherit from `Selector` class from `enginora.selector`.
+1. Prepare a class you want to use - it should inherit from `Selector` class from `t2r2.selector`.
 Implement its `select` method.
 2. When declarating your own selector - provide `module_path` as one of the arguments.

 Below we present a simple example how to do it.